wxWidgets/website/docs/faq/osx/index.md

 The free Developer Tools from Apple are all you need to build wxMac or wxOSX.

-There are 3rd party IDEs (including many built specifically for use with wxWidgets) available for OS X as well, however, they all require using the GCC compiler distributed by Apple with Developer Tools.
+There are 3rd party IDEs (including many built specifically for use with wxWidgets) available for macOS as well, however, they all require using the GCC compiler distributed by Apple with Developer Tools.

 <a name="buildx"></a>

-### What steps are required to build wxMac under Mac OS X?
+### What steps are required to build wxMac under macOS?

 First download and install the free Xcode IDE from Apple at [http://developer.apple.com](http://developer.apple.com)